andy-maier/pytest-easy-server/docs/usage.rst

 The keyring service provides access to the secrets stored there, for the user that is authorized to access it.
 The details on how this is done depend on the particular keyring service used and its configuration.
-For example, on macOS the keyring service occasionally require entering the password of the macOS user.
+For example, on macOS the keyring service periodically requires re-authentication.

 .. _`Derived Pytest fixtures`: